opendatacube/datacube-ows/docs/configuration.rst

 The behaviour of a datacube_ows server instance can be controlled, customised and extended by configuration files.

-Datacube OWS configuration files can be written in Python (as a static serialisable python dictionary) or as JSON.
+Datacube OWS configuration files can be written in Python (as a static serialisable Python dictionary) or as JSON.
 All examples in this documentation will always be presented in Python syntax.
 JSON syntax is almost identical, but note that there are some important differences:

 1. JSON string literals must always be delimited with double quotes - so no Python-style single quote strings!